Illustrated by Chelsea Miller

 Get Help

 If you’re feeling overwhelmed and believe you may benefit from individualized help, it may be worth hiring a professional or working with a non profit that offers debt relief services such as a financial advisor or a debt counselor.
 There is no shame in getting help and actively improving your situation.
 These professionals can assist you in making a plan and walk you through strategies that will work best for your situation.
 But be sure to choose someone that you trust.
 Research various companies or individual counselors to learn more about their background and experience.
 Above all else, you should only agree to work with someone if you feel comfortable with the advice that they give you.
-To learn more about finding a reputable credit counselor, check out this article from the FTC .

 Click here to read how this tool works, and for disclaimers.